 The English language has changed so much in the past century that many classic children’s novels are now virtually impenetrable to young people.
 Movies can help bridge the gap, engaging kids in stories so that they understand there is something worth working for underneath the archaic language.

-Louisa May Alcott’s Little Women was first published in 1868, but its story of four sisters growing up and figuring out who they want to be is as relevant today as it was then.
-It has been adapted to film many times, notably in 1933 with Katharine Hepburn as Jo, and 1949 with Elizabeth Taylor as Amy.
-These versions are great if you’re looking for a classic film of a classic novel.
-But for my money, 1994’s version starring Winona Ryder as Jo, Kirsten Dunst as Amy and Susan Sarandon as Marmee does the best job of presenting the characters as real people with emotions and dreams regardless of their period dresses and manners.
+Louisa May Alcott’s "Little Women" was first published in 1868, but its story of four sisters growing up and figuring out who they want to be is as relevant today as it was then.
+It has been adapted to film many times, notably in 1933 with Katharine Hepburn as Jo, and 1949 with Elizabeth Taylor as Amy and in 1994 starring Winona Ryder as Jo, Kirsten Dunst as Amy and Susan Sarandon as Marmee.
+The latest version in 2019 does the best job of presenting the characters as real people with emotions and dreams regardless of their period dresses and manners.

-Quality literature is not gendered, but Little Women can be a hard sell for preteen boys, so this is an alternate.
-Robert Louis Stevenson’s 1883 novel Treasure Island was first published in a children’s magazine.
+Quality literature is not gendered, but "Little Women" can be a hard sell for preteen boys, so this is an alternate.
+Robert Louis Stevenson’s 1883 novel "Treasure Island" was first published in a children’s magazine.
 It shaped the popular image of pirates, spawning the entire “boy’s adventure” genre of modern storytelling.
-But its literary value comes from the book’s acknowledgement of ambiguity in morality.
-Over 50 versions of the story have been made for film and television, but the one that comes to everyone’s mind is Disney’s 1950 live action feature film.
-Not only will it introduce your kids to a classic of English literature, but it will open up the rich world of mid-20th century live action kids’ movies to a new generation as well.
+But its literary value comes from the book’s acknowledgment of ambiguity in morality.
+Over 50 versions of the story have been made for film and television, but the one that comes to everyone’s mind is Disney’s 1950 live-action feature film.
+Not only will it introduce your kids to a classic of English literature, but it will open up the rich world of mid-20th century live-action kids’ movies to a new generation as well.

-Age rec: It may be years before they can read the book, but Disney’s movie is recommended for ages 7 and up by Common Sense Media.
+Age rec: It may be years before they can read the book, but Disney’s movie is recommended for ages 7 and older by Common Sense Media.
 My daughter enjoyed it when she was 5.